NCATSTranslator/reasoner-validator/README.md

 ### Entering an environment

-You can enter an environment automatically created by `hatch` with all dependencies installed.
+You can enter an environment automatically created by `hatch` with all dependencies installed by using:

 ```bash
 hatch shell
 ```

-### Resetting the environment
+### Resetting the environments

-In case you are having issues with packages not getting updated properly:
+In case you are having issues with packages not getting updated properly, you can reset the environments with:

 ```bash
 hatch env prune